The first page of The Alphabet, Oahu, Hawaii : Mission Press, 1822. Catalog record

 Lahainaluna Seminary

-Native Hawaiian students or local Hawaiians provided almost all the labor to operate the Seminary printing and engraving presses in the 1830s and 1840s.
-They also translated and co-authored works.
-Lorrin Andrews, the US missionary who promoted and supervised the work of printing and engraving at Lahainaluna in these early decades, described his role in the actual work as merely that of pulling the press for physical exercise.
-Testimony of one of the best Native Hawaiian engravers, Kepohani, confirms this.
-He wrote: "it was I who did the tasks Andrews held in his hands from the years 1836 to 1844."
-(In an 1847 letter in Hawaiʻi State Archives cited in Forbes, D.W.
+Native Hawaiian students or local Hawaiians translated or co-authored works and performed almost all the labor involved in printing and engraving in the 1830s and 1840s.
+Lorrin Andrews, the US missionary who supervised printing and engraving at Lahainaluna in these early decades, claimed he only pulled the press for physical exercise.
+One of the most skilled Native Hawaiian engravers, Kepohani, confirmed this in an 1847 letter, writing: "It was I who did the tasks Andrews held in his hands from the years 1836 to 1844."
+(Hawaiʻi State Archives cited in Forbes, D.W.
 Engraved at Lahainaluna, 2021, p.
 23.)

 Related catalog records for Lahainaluna Seminary printing